gabroo/cc3d_build_scripts/linux/400/prerequisites_installation_insructions.rst

 In your case the exact location of conda environment you are creating mught be different .
 The important part is to go from the root of the environment - in my case ``<conda_root>/envs/cc3d_2020`` to ``Library/include/vtk-8.2``.

-Next we copy make a soft link to exising tbb.so.2 library by running
+Next we copy make a soft link to existing tbb.so.2 library by running

 .. code-block:: console